Samaritan's Purse: Financials

 The organization has received a 4 star rating (out of 4 stars) from the monitoring organization Charity Navigator.

-In 2020, Samaritan's Purse declined federal funding from the Trump administration originally withheld from the World Health Organization.
+Samaritan's Purse has received $350 million in US federal grants since 2016, though as of 2025 that funding accounts for less than 5% of its revenue.
+In 2020, it declined federal funding from the Trump administration originally withheld from the World Health Organization.
+In 2025, the Trump administration made significant cuts to USAID, halting a range of disaster relief, global health, and other foreign humanitarian assistance.
+Samaritan's Purse receives such assistance, including money spent on medicine and hunger relief in Africa.
+Franklin Graham said he believed his organization would be exempted from the cuts and supported efforts to "assess and reexamine" aid programs.

 Facilities and fleets

 Based in Boone, North Carolina, the organization also maintains warehouse and administrative facilities in North Wilkesboro, North Carolina including a 202000 sqft former bottling plant and newly constructed 47,000 sqft facility where its 5 custom tractor trailers used for distributing relief supplies are staged.

 The organization also operates a fleet of 23 passenger, cargo, and executive aircraft positioned around the world, registered in the organizations name and to the Emmanuel Group, a holding company.

-Operations focused at their maintenance facilities at the Piedmont Triad International Airport, along with additional hanger facilities at the Wilkes County Airport.
-A $1.5 million taxiway was built by the State of North Carolina 2019 to serve the organization's second hanger at that airport under construction at the time.
+Operations focused at their maintenance facilities at the Piedmont Triad International Airport, along with additional hangar facilities at the Wilkes County Airport.
+A $1.5 million taxiway was built by the State of North Carolina in 2019 to serve the organization's second hangar at that airport under construction at the time.
 Aircraft serve humanitarian relief missions as well as executive transportation.